Arcella dentata Ehrenberg, 1830

 Diagnosis: Test circular and dentate in front view, crown-like in profile; diameter more than twice the height; aperture circular, large; colorless to brown; fifteen to seventeen spines; with teeth or dentate border.
 The ventral side, turned to the substratum, resembles an inverted funnel, with a circular aperture in the centre.
 The opposite, dorsal side is dish-shaped with flattened vertex, and bears 7-20 spines or ridges; the spines are bent dorsally and more or less evenly spaced around the circumference in a single row.

-Dimensions: in literature about 95 µm in diameter, aperture 30 µm in diameter.
+Dimensions: In literature about 95 µm in diameter, aperture 30 µm in diameter.
 Diameter with the spines 123-184 µm.
-The shell of A. dentata is about 120 µm in diameter (107-133 µm, n = 25) and about 50 µm in height (41-58 µm, n = 25).
+The shell of A. dentata is about 120 µm in diameter (107-133 µm, n=25) and about 50 µm in height (41-58 µm, n=25).

-Ecology: Habitat bogs and swamps, Sphagnum.
+Ecology: Bogs and swamps, Sphagnum.